flolu/terra-make/README.md

 Make & Bash scripts to fully automate GKE cluster creation, management, deployment with terraform, Bazel, and Bash.

+Important:
-Important: All terraform configuration files must be present at the path {root}/terraform/main
+* All terraform configuration files must be present at the path {root}/terraform/main
+* Google cloud only for now.
+Porting the scripts to other Cloud proividers largely means replacing the terraform configuration and the glocud references.
+* No bazel config provided.
+Bazel is well documented and those who use Bazel already have a working configuration anyway.

 See provided

 ## Usage:

 Setup:
-*    make setup:   		Installs all requirements and tools.
+*    make setup   		-- Installs all requirements and tools.
-*    make configure-cloud:	Configures and authenticates cloud provider.
+*    make configure-cloud -- Configures and authenticates cloud provider.

 cluster commands
-* make create-cluster:  	Creates Kubernetes cluster.'
+* make create-cluster   -- Creates Kubernetes cluster.
-* make update-cluster:  	Updates Kubernetes cluster.'
+* make update-cluster   -- Updates Kubernetes cluster.
-* make destroy-cluster: 	Destroys Kubernetes cluster.'
+* make destroy-cluster 	-- Destroys Kubernetes cluster.

 Deployment:

-* make setup-deployment    Prepares container deployment.
+* make setup-deployment    -- Prepares container deployment.
-* make deployment     		Deploys all services with bazel.
+* make deployment     		-- Deploys all services with bazel & K8s rules